 Maybe now is the time to start so you, too, can be part of Me-Made-May 2020.

-Get Ready to Sew! is a free self-paced online sewing class comprised of a series of 12 articles and lessons.
-Each article and lesson was carefully designed to take you step-by-step through learning how to sew on a machine.
+Starting to Sew is a free self-paced online sewing class comprised of a series of 12 lessons.
+Each lesson was carefully designed to take you step-by-step through learning how to sew on a machine.

 You’ll learn all the things you would in an in-person sewing class plus some extras.
 And, you can complete the sewing class at your own pace.